Editorial Team

 Car seat

-A rear-facing infant car seat is essential for taking your baby home from hospital – you can’t leave by car without one.
-At John Lewis we have a selection of the most dependable car seat brands including Maxi-Cosi (read our review of the Maxi-Cosi Pebble 360 Pro i-Size car seat) and Cybex.
+rear-facing infant car seat is essential for taking your baby home from hospital – you can’t leave by car without one.
+At John Lewis we have a selection of the most dependable car seat brands, including Maxi-Cosi (read our review of the Maxi-Cosi Pebble 360 Pro i-Size car seat) and Cybex.
 Our All Things Baby experts will be able to help you choose and fit the right one for your car.
 Practise fitting it on your own a few times before your baby’s arrival.

 Prams and pushchairs

-Travel systems usually consist of a base, a carrycot (for a newborn) and a pushchair seat (for when they can sit up).
-Some come with a car seat, but otherwise you can choose a car seat that attaches to your base with special adaptors – great for when your baby is asleep and you need to get them from car to house (although babies shouldn’t be left in a car seat for too long).
+When it comes to choosing a pram, think about your lifestyle.
+Do you need a lightweight buggy to move on and off public transport easily, or a more sturdy model for countryside life?
+A travel system will last until your child is a toddler, and consists of a base, a carrycot (for a newborn) and a pushchair seat (for when they can sit up).
+Some come with a car seat, but otherwise you can choose a car seat that attaches to your base with special adaptors – great for when your baby is asleep and you need to get them from car to house.

-If you want to explore more options, our prams and pushchairs buying guide will help you decide.
+Nunas TRIV Next Stroller quickly converts to a travel system, packs up easily and stands on its own when folded.
+Plus, it’s sturdy but lightweight and designed with both parent and baby in mind.
 We’ve also road-tested (and highly recommend) the Bugaboo Butterfly.
 Most importantly, check that the pram you buy is suitable to be used from birth and can be reclined fully.
 Some models are only suitable from six months old.
+If you want to explore more options, our prams and pushchairs buying guide will help you decide.

 Baby carrier or sling

-A baby carrier means you can keep your baby close while on the move (say, when you’re popping to the shop).
-Invest in a decent one that your baby will fit in it until they’re too heavy to carry.
+baby carrier means you can keep your baby close while on the move (say, when you’re popping to the shop).
+Invest in a decent one that your baby will fit in until they’re too heavy to carry.

 Changing bag